 Do condoms prevent STDs and make sex safer?

-Condoms and female condoms put a barrier between the penis and the other person’s anus, vagina, or mouth.
+Condoms and internal condoms put a barrier between the penis and the other person’s anus, vagina, or mouth.
 This barrier protects both partners by keeping fluids that can carry infections (like semen and vaginal fluids) out of the other person’s genitals.

-By covering the penis or inside of the vagina or anus, condoms and female condoms also prevent skin-to-skin touching that can spread certain STDs (like herpes and genital warts).
+By covering the penis or inside of the vagina or anus, condoms and internal condoms also prevent skin-to-skin touching that can spread certain STDs (like herpes and genital warts).
 But condoms may not work as well to prevent skin-to-skin STDs, because they don’t cover every body part that can be infected (like the scrotum or labia).

 Put on a condom before your penis even touches your partner’s mouth or genitals, or they won’t work as well to prevent STDs.

 Most condoms are made from latex, a kind of rubber.
 There are also condoms made out of thin, soft plastics like polyurethane, polyisoprene, and nitrile.
-Female condoms are made from nitrile, too.
+Internal condoms are made from nitrile, too.
 Plastic condoms are great for people who have latex allergies or sensitivities.

 Condoms made of lambskin or other animal membranes DO NOT protect against HIV or other STDs — they only help to prevent pregnancy.
-Only latex or plastic condoms and female condoms help stop STDs.
+Only latex or plastic condoms and internal condoms help stop STDs.

 It’s also a good idea to use condoms on sex toys if you share them with other people (use a new condom any time a new person uses it), to avoid swapping body fluids that can carry STDs.